Grant Opportunities

 NV Energy Foundation Grant

 The NV Energy Foundation makes grants in the areas of education and science, technology, engineering, and technology (STEM); arts and culture; the environment and community enhancement; and safety and wellness.
 Education and STEM grants support programs that support innovative, effective programs for underserved youth and young adults.
-Programs must demonstrate measureable results and can represent… Deadline: Letters of Inquiry are due January 31, April 30, July 30 and October 31, annually.
+Programs must demonstrate measurable results and can represent… Deadline: Letters of Inquiry are due January 31, April 30, July 30 and October 31, annually.
 Click here.

 Toshiba America Grant Program for 6-12 Science and Mathematics Educators